 Marketing While Networking

-When speaking with a recruiter or an employer, articulate the value of your international education and experience, and how it will benefit their team.
-Do your research when approaching employers so you can get to know their needs and offer an insightful perspective on what you can bring with your international education.
+When speaking with a recruiter or an employer, explain the value of your international education and experience.
+Be sure to emphasize how it will benefit their team.
+Do your research when approaching employers, so you can offer an insightful perspective on what you can bring to their companies.
 For example, do you have previous training in an area of technology that has not yet been introduced in Canada or the U.S.?
 Offering international expertise can help you gain a competitive edge.
 Doing your research and providing solutions to employers based on your international education is a great way to market your skills.

 Tool to Use

-If you have not had your credentials evaluated or are in the process of getting them evaluated, you can still help employers understand your international education.
-The Degree Equivalency Tool is an additional tool you can use to help employers recognize your education.
-Although not an official credential evaluation, this tool gives an initial preview into how your international credentials compare to the Canadian standards.
+If you have not had your credentials evaluated, or if you are in the process of getting them evaluated, you can still help employers understand your international education.
+The Degree Equivalency Tool can help employers recognize your education.
+Although this is not an official way to verify your credentials, it will let you see how your international credentials compare to degrees in the U.S. or Canada.
 You simply enter your educational information and it will produce the results instantly.
-Once you understand how your education compares in Canada, you can start to articulate this to employers.
+Once you understand how your education compares, you can start to articulate this to employers.

 By helping employers understand your international education, you can improve your employment prospects.
 Marketing your education can make a difference in whether you make it through the initial screening process.
 Employers typically take less than 20 seconds to review your application for employment.
-Make the decision to hire you as easy as possible by incorporating information with a point of reference that is familiar to hiring managers.
+Make the decision to hire you as easy as possible by incorporating references that are familiar to hiring managers.